servactory/servactory/website/docs/usage/call_and_result.md

 #### Error

-Information about the error can be obtained through the `error` method.
+Error information can be obtained through the `error` method.

 ```ruby
 service_result.error